Gibihakkasy/kms-pilot-project/requirements/masterplan.md

   - Use `watchdog` to monitor the `/documents` folder
   - On detection of a new or modified file, re-trigger ingestion, chunking, embedding, and vector indexing

-8. Upgrade UI to assistant-style chat interaction
+8. Refactor ingestion using LangChain
-  - Replace single-turn query UI with persistent chat history
+  - Replace manual PDF reading with PyMuPDFLoader
-  - Display back-and-forth conversation context
+  - Use RecursiveCharacterTextSplitter for chunking
-  - Support conversational context handling for follow-up questions
+  - Attach metadata to each chunk

 ### Success Criteria